AwsGeek/mlbot-hamburg/lab2/README.md

 ## Task 2: Update the IAM role
 Update the IAM role to allow invocation of the SageMaker InvokeEndpoint API
-1. Browse to the AWS IAM console to edit the **mlclassify** IAM role: https://console.aws.amazon.com/iam/home#/roles/mlclassify
+1. Browse to the AWS IAM console to edit the **mlbot-detect** IAM role: https://console.aws.amazon.com/iam/home#/roles/mlbot-detect
 2. Click on the **Add inline policy** button

 <p align="center"><img src="images/lab5-update-iam-1.jpg"></p>

 3. Click on the **JSON** tab and replace the existing policy with the following.
-Replace ```<SageMaker Endpoint ARN>``` weith the ARN captured previously.
+Replace ```<S3 bucket name>``` with the name of your S3 bucket.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "mlclassify",
+            "Sid": "mlbot-detect-rek",
             "Effect": "Allow",
-            "Action": "sagemaker:InvokeEndpoint",
+            "Action": "rekognition:DetectLabels",
-            "Resource": "<SageMaker Endpoint ARN>"
+            "Resource": "*"
+        },
+        {
+            "Sid": "mlbot-detect-s3",
+            "Effect": "Allow",
+            "Action": "s3:GetObject",
+            "Resource": "arn:aws:s3:::<S3 bucket name>/*"
         }
     ]
 }